 You’re making a basic drop cookie dough here.

-Pull the baking sheet out when the edges of the cookies have turned slightly golden.
-The tops of the cookies will still look a bit pale.
-Cookies will continue baking for a minute or two after you remove the pan from the oven.
+Pull the baking sheet out when the edges of the cookies have turned slightly golden and the centers look pale..
+Cookies will continue to bake slightly after you remove them from the oven.

 Use a cookie scoop.
 I like a #40 purple scoop, which might be called an ice cream disher, for the majority of my cookies.
 This will give you a 2.5 inch cookie.